alexander-kastil/az-cloud-native/labs/lab-03/readme.md

 - Create a new Azure Container App and deploy the [Orders Service](/app/web/food-shop/) container to it.
 - Use Azure App Configuration Service to override the `ORDERS_API_URL` and `CATALOG_API_URL` values defined in `environment.ts`.

-## Task: Deploy the Uploader App

-- Create a new Azure Container App and deploy the [Uploader MVC App](/app/web/uploader-app/) to it.
-- Mount an Azure File Share to the container to store the uploaded files.